 Unfortunately, I didn't really set my great-uncle up for a

 1978 Sears Portrait here.
-I can still feel of that worn old 3-wheeled cart, containing
+I can still feel that worn old 3-wheeled cart, containing

 around